 Goal #5: Ethics, Professional Standards, and Legal Issues.
 Produce students who consistently apply the highest accepted standards of ethical and professional conduct to their work.

-Objective 5A: Students will demonstrate professional competency in applying ethical and professional standards for psychologists to their work in clinical and research settings.
+Objective 5A: Students will acquire knowledge and skill in the application of ethical standards for psychologists to their work in clinical and research settings.